where-to-eat

 The city offers everything from standing-room-only bars unchanged in a century to sleek contemporary restaurants pushing Andalusian cuisine forward.

-The challenge is not finding good food but choosing from the abundance.
-Every neighbourhood has its institutions, every street its secrets.
+The challenge isn't finding good food.
+It's choosing from the abundance.

 Local tip

-Seville's tapas are not free like in Granada.
-Each tapa costs €2.50-5, with larger raciones at €10-18.
+Seville's tapas aren't free like in Granada.
+Each tapa costs around €2.50-5, with larger raciones at €10-18.
 This means higher quality and more variety.
 Order one or two dishes per bar, then move on.
 The crawl is the point.

 Abantal